Utility Bill Accruals: How to Estimate, Allocate, and Reverse

 5. Multiply the daily rate by those days.
 That figure is your accrual.

-Before you can run this calculation, you need specific data points from each bill: the billing period start date, billing period end date, total charges (ideally broken into demand charges, usage charges, and taxes/fees), and consumption figures (kWh, therms, CCF, or gallons depending on the utility type).
-Extracting these fields consistently from PDF bills across dozens of providers and formats is the practical bottleneck for most finance teams.
-Tools like Invoice Data Extraction let you automate utility bill data extraction from PDF utility bills, pulling billing period dates, charge breakdowns, and consumption figures directly into structured output so the numbers are ready for your accrual spreadsheet without manual keying.
+Before you can run this calculation, extract the billing period start date, billing period end date, total charges, and available consumption figures (kWh, therms, CCF, or gallons).
+For multi-site close, keep one row per utility account and location with provider, cost center, billing dates, billed amount, daily rate, days accrued, accrual amount, and prior-month variance.
+Tools like Invoice Data Extraction let you automate utility bill data extraction from PDF utility bills so those fields are ready for your accrual schedule without manual keying.

 Worked Example 1: Electric Bill